practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 * The `messages` method returns an collection that responds to `each` and yields an object for each message in the inbox.
 * The `deliver_message` accepts one argument (a parameters hash).
-* The `new_message` method accepts a parameters hash, and returns an object representing the message.
-At a minimum, the object allows certain fields to be set (i.e. `subject` and `body`) and responds to a `deliver` method.
+* The `new_message` method accepts a parameters hash and returns an object representing the message.
+At a minimum, the object allows certain fields to be set (i.e., `subject` and `body`) and responds to a `deliver` method.

-Building an object that satisifies these requirements is trivial, but there is no guarantee that doing so will result in an adapter that conforms to the *protocol* that Newman expects.
+Building an object that satisfies these requirements is trivial, but there is no guarantee that doing so will result in an adapter that conforms to the *protocol* that Newman expects.
 Unfortunately, protocols are much harder to reason about and define than interfaces are.